Karnak-Temple

 The buildings of Amenhotep I. did not survive for a long time.
 The fact that blocks had been already used as filler in during the reign of Thutmosis III and later of Amenhotep III. means that they probably had been dismantled already in the times of Thutmosis I. to Hatschepsut.

-In front of the 4.
-Pylon Thutmosis I erected the first pair of obelisks which were donated for the temple of the Amun in Karnak.
+Further west Thutmosis I erected in front of the 4.
+Pylon the first pair of obelisks which were donated for the temple of the Amun in Karnak.
 Today, one of these two obelisks is still standing at his original place.
 The architect Ineni, responsible for the work on both, reports in his tomb (TT81) about the erection of the obelisks.
 At least 17 obelisks helped to define the sacred landscape of Karnak (in pair erected were: 2 of Thutmosis I in front of pylon 4, 2 of Thutmosis II/Hatshepsut in front of pylon 4, 2 of Hatshepsut between pylon 4 and 5 and another pair in the east of Karnak behind the "Festival Hall" (Akh-menu) of Thutmosis IV, a pair of Thutmosis III in front of pylon 4 - between the pairs of Thutmosis I and II - and a 2nd pair in front of pylon 7, 1 of Thutmosis IV, 2 of Amenhotep III - in the district of Month at Karnak -, and 2 of Ramses II in the temple "Amun, hearing ears" in the east of Karnak).
 In addition, a single Obelisk - the Lateran-obelisks, built under Thutmosis III, erected by Thutmosis IV - was venerated in the temple of Amun-Ra-Horakhty (Bell, 1999, Habachi, 2000).

 Obelisk (Height: 20 m; Weight: 143 t) of Thutmosis I before that 4.
-Pylon at Karnak temple with modern construction crane
+Pylon at Karnak temple with modern construction crane.

-From the whole temple section of the middle kingdom, between the barqueshrine and the enclosure wall in the east, practically nothing had survived.
-Most likely, the buildings raised by Amenhotep I and his predecessors were already ramshackle at times of Thutmosis III but could not be pulled down for religious reasons.
+From the whole temple section of the middle kingdom, between the sanctuary and the enclosure wall in the east, practically nothing had survived.
+Most likely, the buildings raised by Amenhotep I and his predecessors were already ramshackle at times of Thutmosis III but probably could not be pulled down for religious reasons.
 Thus, Thutmosis III raised new buildings directly in the east of the old temple area.

-The ramshackle buildings between the "Chambers of Hatshepsut" (in which Thutmosis III installed a new barqueshrine after he had dismantled the Red Chapel built before them), and the new rooms in the east of the temple (Akh-menu, etc..) erected by Thutmosis III were cleared away in late roman time by limestone robbers - therefore is there today a relatively empty space (see picture above).
+The ramshackle buildings between the "Chambers of Hatshepsut" (in which Thutmosis III installed a new sanctuary after he had dismantled the Red Chapel built before them), and the new rooms in the east of the temple (Akh-menu, etc..) erected by Thutmosis III were cleared away in late roman time by limestone robbers - therefore is there today a relatively empty space (see picture above).

-- the Red Chapel - was erected as a new central sanctuary in front of the Chambers of Hatshepsut
+- the Red Chapel - was erected as a new central sanctuary in front of the Chambers of Hatshepsut -

 - two pairs of obelisks, one pair east of the central buildings of the temple, the 2nd pair in the Hall of Wadjit between the 4. and 5. pylon